goschtl/zope/Zope3/branches/tziade_xmlintrospection/src/zope/app/xmlrpcintrospection/README.txt

 They are linked to XMLRPCIntrospection class, that actually knows how to lookup to all interfaces

-And call our xmlrpc method:
+And call our xmlrpc method, that should list the content method:

   >>> print http(r"""
   ...
 POST / HTTP/1.0
-  ...
-Authorization: Basic bWdyOm1ncnB3
-  ...
-Content-Length: 102
   ...
 Content-Type: text/xml
   ...
   ... <?xml version='1.0'?>